WOLF (AM): History

 The call sign was changed to WAQX in 1984.
 It became WNYR on October 4, 1988; WNNR on April 1, 1989; and returned to WOLF on October 23, 1989.

 On May 3, 1999, WOLF (alongside WOLF-FM and WKGJ) became the Radio Disney affiliates in the Syracuse metropolitan area, and the station switched back using the AM stereo system, this time with a Motorola system.
 Two weeks later, WOLF stopped broadcasting in AM stereo again.
 In June 2001, WBGJ started the simulcast of WOLF.
 On November 25, 2006, WAMF also started the simulcast of WOLF as result of the sale of the station to Craig Fox; although in October, the WAMF callsign was heard in the ID of Radio Disney stations in Syracuse.

 In December 2006, the FM stations split off and flipped to the MOViN format.
 In September 2012, WAMF (now WOSW) dropped Radio Disney and flipped to Country.

 In December 2013, WMBO dropped the WOLF simulcast and flipped to all-Beatles programming.
 On February 1, 2014, Radio Disney (as part of its phaseout of terrestrial broadcasting) canceled its affiliation with WOLF.
 WOLF was the last Radio Disney station not owned by the ABC, Inc. subsidiary of The Walt Disney Company.
 This resulted in the station going off-the-air as it transitioned to a new format, originally slated according to FCC filings to happen in August 2014.

 At the time, a construction permit was filed for a new FM translator at 93.9 FM by Pathway Community Radio, Inc. to simulcast WOLF.
 However, this was never completed.

 WOLF was still silent in January 2015.
 As a result, the station temporarily signed on with a simulcast of WNDR-FM to keep the station's license active.

 On July 20, 2015, the station flipped to sports as the Fox Sports Radio affiliate on the area.
 The station broadcasts the national network lineup.
 Fox Sports Radio had previously been heard in the area on network owned-and-operated WHEN until late 2010.

 In May 2017, the station began simulcasting on FM translator W223CP at 92.5 FM.

 On December 18, 2023, the station began simulcasting at 87.75 MHz as an ancillary or supplementary analog service of WVOA-LD, one of only fourteen such FM6 stations licensed in the United States.
+On May 28, 2026, the station dropped the Fox Sports Radio WOLF (AM) simulcast and flipped to classic hits as The Spot 87.7, which focuses on music from the 1990s and early 2000s.